oracle-samples/maa/wls-hydr/README.md

     - The discovery tool stores the results in the output file `<WLS-HYDR_BASE>/config/discovery_results.csv`.
 You can review the file (ideally in a CSV import from Excel) and check that the entries are correct for your environment.
     - If needed, you can re-run  discovery.
 The output file will be overriden with the new results.

-## Provision in OCI
+## Provision
-In the provisioning phase, the tool creates the resources in OCI.
+In the provisioning phase, the tool creates the resources in **OCI**.
 They are created according to the input properties provided by the user and the results obtained in the discovery phase.
 - Prepare:
     - If you have run the discovery phase, then you need to complete just a few pending entries (those that are not already populated by discovery) in the excel file _sysconfig_discovery.xlsx_.
     - If have have NOT run the discovery phase, then you need to complete all the entries listed in the excel file  _sysconfig.xlsx_

 	Both files reside directly under `<WLS-HYDR_BASE>` (as copied from the GitHub repository).
-Transfer the file to a Windows node to facilitate its edition. it is mandatory to fill in the entries in the excel files marked as "needs custom input".
-Entires markes as "default cvalue can be used" can be customized or left in their default value.
+Transfer the file to a Windows node to facilitate its edition.
+It is mandatory to fill in the entries in the excel files marked as "needs custom input".
+The entries marked as "default value can be used" can be customized or left in their default value.
     - Once edited, ***save the excel as s CSV (Comma delimited) file format (do not use CSV UTF-8, use plain CSV format)*** and upload it to the bastion.
-    - Upload the keys and certs files of the LBR to the bastion.
+    - Upload the SSH keys and the certs files of the LBR to the bastion.
 Place them in the appropriate path, according with the inputs in the _sysconfig_ spreadsheet.
 - Run:
     - If you have run the discovery phase, execute the main script using the "-a" flag and provide the exported csv file as parameter:
     `<WLS-HYDR_BASE>/wls_hydr.py -i <XXX_discovery.csv> -a`